bravenseet/Chatbot-Internship/README.md

-# GAO-Internal-Chatbot
+# Internal Chatbot
-An internal chatbot that future GAO interns can reference documentation from in a WebUI format
+An chatbot template that allows for reference of documentation in a WebUI interface This project was created for my internship at GAO Capital.
+The purpose of this project was to help integrate new interns into the company by letting them use a chatbot to ask questions.

 # Downloading and usage
 Download all files from the Github and create the following files: